ForrestCKoch/scRNA-Dimensionality-Reduction/README.md

 This dataset is very large, especially in it's full sparse representation (~36 billion datapoints).
 This code will require approximately 170GB of RAM to load the full dataset (I provide the option to only load a fraction of it in).
 It takes about 15 minutes to load even using 20 processes in parallel on a dual socket Intel E5-2699 (2.2GHz).

 ## Dependencies
-- [My fork of pt-sdae](https://github.com/ForrestCKoch/pt-sdae) (including a branch compatibale with PyTorch 0.35 for Cuda 7.5)
+- [My fork of pt-sdae](https://github.com/ForrestCKoch/pt-sdae) (including a branch compatible with PyTorch 0.35 for Cuda 7.5)
 - [h5py](https://pypi.org/project/h5py/) (for loading in data)
 - [sharedmem](https://pypi.org/project/sharedmem/) (to allow large shared-memory numpy arrays between processes)